Hye Sun Yun

 I love playing Ultimate Frisbee, running, cooking, and baking.
 A couple of years ago I completed Reddit’s 52 weeks of cooking challenge.
 You can read all about my cooking adventures in my cooking blog.

-If you are interested in knowing more about my research or want to chat about CS PhD application process, please schedule a time with me here or feel free to email me!
+If you are interested in knowing more about my research or want to chat about CS PhD application process, please feel free to email me!

 news